N4choWasTaken/ssbd/README.md

 # ssbd
-You are tired of calculation time to decimals because maconomy is bullshit use ssbd!
+You are tired of calculating time to decimals because maconomy is bullshit! use ssbd!

 ## Installation
 - Download the code